-You think you know where you’re going but you aren’t going anywhere.
+You think you know where you’re going but you’re not going anywhere.

 The world as presented is not the world.